auth0/repo-supervisor/README.md

 ## Requirements

-After installing all required packages with `npm` the one additional tool is `wt-cli` to communicate with [webtask.io](https://webtask.io).
+After installing all the required packages with `npm`, so will also need to install the `wt-cli` to communicate with [webtask.io](https://webtask.io).

 If you don't have an account then create a new one, **it's free**.
-All details related to `wt-cli` are available in the [documentation](https://webtask.io/docs/wt-cli).
+All the details related to `wt-cli` are available in the [documentation](https://webtask.io/docs/wt-cli).

 Installation process: